 This page is focused on foundation to year 10 assessment.
 For senior secondary, see the VCAA website:

 Tailored assessment tools are also listed within the website sections for each curriculum learning area.
-To browse each learning area, see: Teaching and curriculum
+To browse each curriculum area, see: Teaching and curriculum

 Tools on the Insight platform include: